-Attorney Katherine Siegfried has over ten years of experience representing individuals with disabilities in administrative hearings and appeals.
-She has worked with clients on initial applications for disability benefits through federal court appeals.
+Attorney Katherine Siegfried has more than fifteen years of experience representing individuals with disabilities in administrative hearings and appeals.
+She works with clients on applications for disability benefits from the Social Security Administration, from the initial application through federal court appeals.

 Ms. Siegfried also handles special education appeals throughout the Bay Area for children of all ages and types of disabilities.